 The implementation of the Main Street South Heritage Conservation District involves a two-stage process that commenced in 2010 with the City of Brampton retaining ERA Architects Inc. to undertake the Main Street South Heritage Conservation District Study (Stage 1) and to prepare a District Plan (Stage 2).

-Stage 2: Main Street South Heritage Conservation District Plan and Implementation (IN PROGRESS)
+Stage 2: Main Street South Heritage Conservation District Plan (IN PROGRESS)

 The Ontario Heritage Act requires municipalities to adopt a District Plan when Council passes the by-law to designate an area as a Heritage Conservation District.
 The overall objective of a District Plan is to provide policies and guidelines that will assist in the protection and enhancement of the cultural heritage values of the district.